waldbrand/website/README.md

   server to `~/github/waldbrand/osm-data`,
 * extract Brandenburg from the Berlin-Brandenburg file,
 * extract relevant OSM data from the Brandenburg file.
+* print info about when the emergency data has last been updated

 ## Data packaging